 This is a big reason why I despise hearing some random bro dish out “eat less, and move more” bullshit rhetoric as their solution to obesity.
 That logic disrespects and disregards the psychological and physiological elements operating within our bodies.

-Using food to deal with your emotions and problems is going to create unhealthy relationships toward food; thus creating a habit of eating anytime something uncomfortable (i.e any emotion or bad situation) flares up.
+Using food to deal with your emotions and problems is going to create unhealthy relationships toward food; thus creating a habit of eating anytime something uncomfortable (i.e any emotion or a bad situation) flares up.

 This type of behavior prevents you from resolving the core issue.
 By avoiding the issue, you’re storing that particular emotion in your body and creating further problems down the road.